Economy of China: External trade

 International trade makes up a sizeable portion of China's overall economy.
+Since 2018, firms have begun a broad reorganisation of supply chains away from China, with 244 documented relocation decisions between 2018 and 2023; Vietnam, Taiwan, the United States, Mexico, Thailand and India were the principal destinations, and only 15.6% of moves constituted reshoring to the home country.
+Companies predominantly pursued “China-plus-many” strategies that spread production across multiple countries rather than exiting China altogether, with two-thirds (66.4%) of moves involving multi-country portfolios.
+Executive statements most frequently cited geopolitical tensions (164 mentions) and increases in US-facing tariffs (163) as triggers for relocation, alongside cost and COVID-19 constraints.

-China became a member of the World Trade Organization in 2001.
-It also has free trade agreements with several nations, including ASEAN, Australia, Cambodia, New Zealand, Pakistan, South Korea and Switzerland.
-China's largest trading partners are the United States, the European Union, Japan, Hong Kong, South Korea, India, Taiwan, Australia, Vietnam, Malaysia, and Brazil.
+In 2010, China became the world's largest exporter, and has continued to be the world's largest exporter as of 2023.
+It has free trade agreements with several nations, including ASEAN, Australia, Cambodia, New Zealand, Pakistan, South Korea and Switzerland.
+By 2020, China became the largest trading partner of more than 120 countries.
+As of 2022, China's largest trading partners are ASEAN, the European Union, Japan, South Korea, Taiwan, Australia, Russia, Brazil, India, Canada, and the United Kingdom.

 During the Cold War, a meaningful segment of China's trade with the Third World was financed through grants, credits, and other forms of assistance.
-The principal efforts were made in Asia, especially to Indonesia, Myanmar, Pakistan, and Sri Lanka, but large loans were also granted in Africa (Ghana, Algeria, Tanzania) and in the Middle East (Egypt).
 However, after Mao Zedong's death in 1976, these efforts were scaled back.
 After which, trade with developing countries became negligible, though during that time, Hong Kong and Taiwan both began to emerge as major trading partners.

 Since economic reforms began in the late 1970s, China sought to decentralize its foreign trade system to integrate itself into the international trading system.
 In November 1991, China joined the Asia-Pacific Economic Cooperation (APEC) group, which promotes free trade and cooperation in the economic, trade, investment, and technology spheres.
 China served as APEC chair in 2001, and Shanghai hosted the annual APEC leaders meeting in October of that year.

-After reaching a bilateral WTO agreement with the EU and other trading partners in summer 2000, China worked on a multilateral WTO accession package.
-China concluded multilateral negotiations on its accession to the WTO in September 2001.
+China became a member of the World Trade Organization in 2001.
 The completion of its accession protocol and Working Party Report paved the way for its entry into the WTO on 11 December 2001, after 16 years of negotiations, the longest in the history of the General Agreement on Tariffs and Trade.
 However, U.S. exporters continue to have concerns about fair market access due to China's restrictive trade policies and U.S. export restrictions.
 In October 2019, Chinese Vice Premier Han Zheng promised to further decrease tariffs and remove non-tariff barriers for global investors, he also welcomed multinational companies to invest more in China.